 Government contract funds are generally considered nonexchange transactions and are recorded as revenue when earned as conditions on eligible expenditures are met.
 Revenue is earned when eligible expenditures, as defined in each grant or contract, are incurred.
 Funds received but not yet earned are recorded as contract advances if the contract contains conditions.
-At June 30, 2021, approximately 82% of government contract revenue was from the state of Minnesota.
-The Organization received government grants of \$8,921,754 that have not been recognized as of June 30, 2021.
+At June 30, 2022 and 2021, approximately 86% and 82% of government contract revenue was from the state of Minnesota respectively.
+The Organization received government grants of \$10,361,076 and \$8,921,754 that have not been recognized as of June 30, 2022 and 2021, respectively.